redbadger/crux/docs/src/part-2/shell/android.md

 ## Views driven by the Crux view model

-`Core` exposes the current view model as a `StateFlow<ViewModel>`, so Compose can collect it with `collectAsState()` and recompose when it changes.
+The generated `Core` exposes the current view model as `view: StateFlow<ViewModel>`, so Compose can collect it with `collectAsState()` and recompose when it changes; `core/Projections.kt` adds per-screen extension functions (`core.homeViewModel()` and friends) that narrow it to one branch.
 The root of the view tree lives in `MainActivity.onCreate`:

 ```kotlin
 {{#include ../../../../examples/weather/Android/app/src/main/java/com/crux/example/weather/MainActivity.kt:content_view}}